-There are plenty of waterfalls on the north and east side of the Big Island, thanks to lots of rain and a large gradient in altitude of the land.
-The size of these waterfalls combined with the lush and tropical rainforest as background makes them a popular and spectacular attraction to visit.
+You can find many waterfalls on the north and east side of the Big Island thanks to lots of rain and a large gradient in elevation (volcanoes!).
+The size of these waterfalls and their location in the lush and tropical rainforest makes them a popular and spectacular attraction to visit.

-The big luxury problem is that there are more waterfalls on the Big Island than you can reasonable visit during your stay!
-To make sure you spend your time well we list the biggest, most popular and easily accessible waterfalls on the Big Island.
-Our guide to Big Island waterfalls is structured as follow:
+You may have a luxury problem though: there are more waterfalls on the Big Island than you can reasonable visit during your stay!
+This is why we list the tallest, most popular, and most easily accessible waterfalls on the Big Island: to make sure you spend your waterfall-time as efficient as possible.

 The light blue waterfalls marked on the map below represent our favorites that are described in more detail below.
 The dark blue/purple waterfalls are more difficult to see and smaller waterfalls.

 Most waterfalls can be found on the slopes of the Mauna Kea volcano close to Hilo and on the Hamakua coast.
 4 out of 5 of our favorites are close to Hilo, and these falls are very easy to visit.
 If you are on this side of the Big Island, for example, to see the Hawaii Volcanoes National Park, a bit of planning will make sure that you can see some spectacular waterfalls.

 More waterfalls can be found at the northern seaside cliffs and valleys of the Kohala coast.
 These falls are more difficult to visit and include the last of our favorites that can only be seen from a distance: the Hiʻilawe falls.

 1: ʻAkaka falls